Why Hire UCLA Luskin?

 Employers can continue employing international graduates beyond the 12-month OPT period by filing a Petition for a Nonimmigrant (temporary) Worker on behalf of the employee, the most common category being the H-1B visa.
 Other visa options can be found at USCIS website.

-Employer’s Role: The employer is responsible for filing the H-1B petition on behalf of the international employee.
-Many companies find that retaining an experienced immigration attorney is helpful to facilitate the process.
-Dashew can refer interested employers to law firms that have worked success-fully with our staff and faculty in the past.
+The employer is responsible for filing the H-1B petition on behalf of the international employee.
+Many companies find that retaining an immigration attorney is helpful to facilitate the process.
+UCLA Dashew Center for International Students and Scholars can refer interested employers to law firms that have worked success-fully with our staff and faculty in the past.